dan-harris/presentation-design-system/src/NOTES.md

 - Greater emphasis on multiple teams, agility and speed of frontend.
 - Also had an opportunity to rethink holisitic approach; composition, lower-level system primitives and composing, remove need for custom CSS.

-**Approaches**
+### APPROACHES

 - _??_ Need to segue from history to our approaches now....

-**Semantic Props**
+**System Component API Approach**

-- Make props align with terminology, especially easier for a Design-centered person to match.
+- Semantic Props - Make props align with terminology, especially easier for a Design-centered person to match.
-- Responsive props.
+- Responsive Props.
 - TS gives us typing, but also reduces available 'settings' for someone implementing.

 **Typography Approach**

 - Text elements on all text - truncate.
+- Heading element.
 - Cap size, remove ascender/descenders and odd line height spacing...
 ZOMG

 **Layout approach**